-- Butylated hydroxyanisole (BHA) and Butylated Hydroxytoluene (BHT): These are preservatives often found in lip products and are classified as “possibly carcinogenic.”
+- Butylated hydroxyanisole (BHA) and Butylated Hydroxytoluene (BHT): BHA is a preservative found in some lip products that are classified as “possibly carcinogenic.”

 - Parabens: Any chemical ending in the word “-paraben” is considered a paraben and may be an endocrine disruptor.

-- Fragrances: Fragrances are often code for phthalates, chemicals classified as hormone disruptors.
+- Fragrances: Fragrances are often coded for phthalates, chemicals classified as hormone disruptors.

-- Oxybenzone: This is a tough one, as oxybenzone protects your lips from the sun’s harsh rays; however, it is also a hormone disruptor.
+- Oxybenzone: This is a tough one, as oxybenzone protects your lips from the sun’s harsh rays; however, it’s also a hormone disruptor.

 - Instant Color Formula Lipsticks